SimoneMoreWare/Learn_SignalR/README.md

 * Apps that require notifications.
 Social networks, email, chat, games, travel alerts, and many other apps use notifications.

 SignalR provides an API for creating server-to-client remote procedure calls ([RPC](https://wikipedia.org/wiki/Remote_procedure_call)).
 The RPCs invoke functions on clients from server-side .NET Core code.
 There are several [supported platforms](https://learn.microsoft.com/en-us/aspnet/core/signalr/supported-platforms?view=aspnetcore-8.0), each with their respective client SDK.
 Because of this, the programming language being invoked by the RPC call varies.

+The impact of SignalR is not restricted to enhancing user experience.
+Additionally, it decreases server load time by staying away from unnecessary polling.
+This reduction in unnecessary network traffic and server load can result in more scalable applications that can support much more simultaneous connections without sacrificing performance.
+Reduced Network Traffic Compared to Polling or Constant Refreshes: Traditional content update methods including polling or periodic page refreshes consume network traffic and server load.
+SignalR performs all communications between server and client efficiently, sending only data when updates can be found.
+This dramatically decreases bandwidth use and server resources, leading to a far more scalable and performant application.

+Reduced Network Traffic Compared to Polling or Constant Refreshes: Traditional content update methods including polling or periodic page refreshes consume network traffic and server load.
+SignalR performs all communications between server and client efficiently, sending only data when updates can be found.
+This dramatically decreases bandwidth use and server resources, leading to a far more scalable and performant application.

 Here are some features of SignalR for ASP.NET Core: